 In the 1990s, America’s de facto occupation of Russia sank that once-powerful country into chaos, poverty, criminality, corruption, assassinations, organized crime activities, and social discord.
 Washington and its quislings were running—and ruining—the country, controlling every aspect of life, including mainstream information sources.
 For instance, in 1993 Yeltsin attacked the Russian parliament with tanks for daring to protect the interests of the Russian people, and in 1998 most Russian banks went bankrupt.

 Here is how one historian described the aftermath of the Soviet collapse in just one satellite country:

 “Today Romania is a dumping ground for foreign goods.
-In the last 20 years, national industry has completely disappeared, and strategic sectors have been sold to foreign companies.
-Salaries have been cut back, unemployment is rising, drugs and prostitution are spreading.
+In the last 20 years, the national industry has completely disappeared, and strategic sectors have been sold to foreign companies.
+Salaries have been cut back, unemployment is rising, and drugs and prostitution are spreading.
 Today Romanians consider December 1989 not as a victory of democracy over dictatorship but as a tragedy and a mistake.”

 Washington also revved up its preparations for further disintegrating the Russian Federation, engineering rebellions inside that Federation itself.
-Washington also broke a promise not to expand NATO to previous members of the Warsaw Pact, and encroached on the very borders of the Russian Federation.
+Washington also broke a promise not to expand NATO to previous members of the Warsaw Pact and encroached on the very borders of the Russian Federation.